Mau P

-Mau P, real name Maurits Jan Westveen and known in the past as Maurice West, is a Dutch DJ and producer.
-Since 2022 Westveen has been producing and playing electronic music predominantly in the house and techno genre.
+Maurits Jan Westveen (born 26 October 1996), known by his stage name Mau P, is a Dutch DJ and producer.

+Formerly known as Maurice West, he, since 2022, has been producing and playing electronic music predominantly in the house and techno genre.

 Career

+Maurits Jan Westveen was born in Amsterdam on 26 October 1996.

 On 19 August 2022, Mau P released his debut single "Drugs from Amsterdam" via Repopulate Mars and landed the number 1 position on Beatport's main chart.
 Also Reinier Zonneveld and Armand van Helden made an official remix, and Billboard magazine picked "Drugs from Amsterdam" as one of the Best 50 Dance Tracks of 2022.

 He released the song "Metro" together with Kevin de Vries, which Billboard magazine ranked as one of the best dance tracks of 2023.

+In 2024, he debuted at the DJ Mag's Top 100 DJs list at 91.
+In 2025, he climbed up to number 77.